 Fill the rest of the required fields above.
-Next, scroll down to the Rules table and add the following rule for the products with Free shipping shipping class:
+Next, scroll down to the Shipping Cost Calculation Rules table.
+Add the following rule for the products with Free shipping shipping class:

-- enter 0 in the Cost per order field,
+- enter 0 in the rule cost is field.

 Finally, let's define the rules for the products with Paid shipping shipping class.
 I will use the sample 3 weight-based rules in this case but you can modify them freely to meet your needs.
 Create the additional rules using the data below to create 3 weight ranges:

 - choose Based on: Weight in the first column for all 3 rules,